 Project Management and Collaboration:

-If you are using messaging tools like Skype in your workplace, you surely know how handy and important instant messaging in business is!
+If you are using messaging tools like Skype in your workplace, you surely know how handy and vital instant messaging in business is!
 It lets you check on your people and maintain the constant flow of communication.
-Chats are a great place for quick, free communication and feedback.
+Chats are a great place for quick, accessible communication and feedback.

 Web Conferencing and Collaboration:

-Video conferencing have developed to become one of the top communicating channels nowadays.
+Video conferencing has developed to become one of the top communicating channels nowadays.
 It gives businesses the ability to conduct meetings regardless of the physical location of the member.
-Web conferencing ensures speedy addressing of business concerns in short notice.
+Web conferencing ensures speedy addressing of business concerns on short notice.
 They offer a real-time, quick, cost-effective solution to companies.

 Social Network and Streams:

-Social networks have become a part of lives.
-Business too must have a presence in social media.
-A sound social network enables businesses to make announcements and share the news with a wider audience.
-Streams are free-form, open-participation forum for short updates.
+Social networks have become a part of our lives.
+Businesses, too, must have a presence in social media.
+A good social network enables companies to make announcements and share the news with a broader audience.
+Streams are a free-form, open-participation forum for short updates.

-A great way of sharing and exchanging long-form content is through channels such as blogs, newsletters and bulletin boards.
+A great way of sharing and exchanging long-form content is through blogs, newsletters, and bulletin boards.
 These platforms enable both employers and employees to share stories and exchange experiences.
-Online forums offer another a great way to carry discussions on important company prospects.
+Online forums offer another great way to carry discussions on significant company prospects.
 These are discussion boards/groups that allow members to post queries and comments.

 Document Sharing and Library: